-Beginning with annual reports filed on Forms 10-K, 20-F, and 40-F for years ending December 31, 2021, the SEC began provisionally identifying issuers under final rules65 adopted to implement the Holding Foreign Companies Accountable Act (HFCAA).66 On an annual basis, the HFCAA requires the SEC to identify all registrants that have retained a registered public accounting firm to issue an audit report, where that firm has a branch or office located in a foreign jurisdiction that the PCAOB has determined it is unable to inspect or investigate completely because of a position taken by an authority in that jurisdiction (Commission-Identified Issuers (CII)).67
+The Holding Foreign Companies Accountable Act (HFCAA) requires the SEC, on an annual basis, to identify all registrants that have retained a registered public accounting firm to issue an audit report, where that firm has a branch or office located in a foreign jurisdiction that the PCAOB has determined it is unable to inspect or investigate completely because of a position taken by an authority in that jurisdiction (Commission-Identified Issuers (CII)).65

-Once the SEC provisionally identifies issuers on its website, 68 a listed issuer has 15 business days to notify the SEC that it believes it has been incorrectly identified and to provide evidence supporting its claim.
-Thereafter, absent notification of a dispute by the issuer and a subsequent favorable determination by the SEC, the SEC will treat the issuer as conclusively identified, subjecting it to the HFCAA.69 the PCAOB-identified accounting firm that has prepared an audit report for the issuer during the period covered by the form;
+Once the SEC provisionally identifies issuers on its website, 66 a listed issuer has 15 business days to notify the SEC that it believes it has been incorrectly identified and to provide evidence supporting its claim.
+Thereafter, absent notification of a dispute by the issuer and a subsequent favorable determination by the SEC, the SEC will treat the issuer as conclusively identified, subjecting it to the HFCAA.67

-In its next annual report following identification, a CII that is also a "foreign issuer" must disclose:71
+In its next annual report following identification, a CII that is also a "foreign issuer"68 must disclose:69

-- the percentage of the issuer's shares by governmental entities in the foreign jurisdiction in which the issuer is incorporated or otherwise organized; - whether governmental entities in the applicable foreign jurisdiction have a controlling financial interest with respect to the issuer; - the name of each official of the Chinese Communist Party (CCP) who is a member of the board of directors of the issuer (or its operating entity; and - whether the articles of incorporation of the issuer (or equivalent organizing document) contains any charter of the CCP, including the text of any such charter.
+- the PCAOB-identified accounting firm that has prepared an audit report for the issuer during the period covered by the form; - the percentage of the issuer's shares by governmental entities in the foreign jurisdiction in which the issuer is incorporated or otherwise organized; - whether governmental entities in the applicable foreign jurisdiction have a controlling financial interest with respect to the issuer; - the name of each official of the Chinese Communist Party (CCP) who is a member of the board of directors of the issuer (or its operating entity; and - whether the articles of incorporation of the issuer (or equivalent organizing document) contains any charter of the CCP, including the text of any such charter.